josephsintum/go-blockchain/README.md

 # go-blockchain
-A blockchain implimentation in Golang
+A blockchain implementation in Golang